Calypso (comics): Other versions

-An issue of What If? which asked the question "What If Spider-Man Killed the Lizard?" had Calypso in it.
-When Spider-Man is forced to kill the Lizard in an alternate version of the "Torment" story-arc, Calypso approaches the Lizard's distraught son Billy Connors and offers him the chance to get revenge on Spider-Man via a potion that will make him "just like daddy".
+An alternate version of Calypso appears in the What If Spider-Man Killed the Lizard? storyline.
+After Spider-Man is forced to kill the Lizard during an alternate retelling of the "Torment" story-arc, Calypso approaches the Lizard's grieving son, Billy Connors.
+She offers him a potion that will make him "just like daddy," giving him the opportunity to seek revenge on Spider-Man.